nightwatchjs/nightwatch-docs/gettingstarted/browser-setup/edgedriver.md

-### Microsoft WebDriver
+## Microsoft WebDriver

 #### Overview
-[Microsoft WebDriver](https://developer.microsoft.com/en-us/microsoft-edge/tools/webdriver/) is a standalone server which implements the W3C WebDriver wire protocol for the Edge browser.
+[Microsoft WebDriver](https://developer.microsoft.com/en-us/microsoft-edge/tools/webdriver/) is a standalone server which implements the WebDriver protocol for the Edge browser.
 It is supported by Windows 10 and onwards.

 #### Download

+WebDriver for Microsoft Edge is now a Windows Feature on Demand.
+To install run the following in an elevated command prompt:

+<pre>$ DISM.exe /Online /Add-Capability /CapabilityName:Microsoft.WebDriver~~~~0.0.1.0</pre>

-Binaries are available for download on the [Microsoft WebDriver](https://developer.microsoft.com/en-us/microsoft-edge/tools/webdriver/) homepage.
+More details about installation and usage documentation are available on the official [Microsoft WebDriver homepage](https://developer.microsoft.com/en-us/microsoft-edge/tools/webdriver/).

 #### Selenium Server Usage